-Three new Qigang Chen works with orchestra are premiered this season in Beijing, travelling to co-commissioning organisations in the West.
+Three new and recent Qigang Chen works with orchestra are heard this season in Beijing, travelling on for performances in the West.

 Next spring brings a new work for chorus and orchestra with a solo part for traditional Chinese opera singer, setting an 11th century text by Su Shi, a polymath and statesman from the Song Dynasty.
 Following performances in Beijing on 2 and 3 March by the NCPA Orchestra and Chorus under Alexandre Bloch, the work is performed by the BBC National Orchestra of Wales at the Vale of Glamorgan Festival and by the Sydney Symphony Orchestra.

 Performances of Chen's works this season include the piano concerto Er Huang with soloist Jean-Yves Thibaudet in Hong Kong (15 December) and in Lyon (17/18 May 2018) and the trumpet concerto Joie Eternelle in Leipzig (3 June 2018).